RayaneNasri/comfyui-raw-processing/SUIVI.md

   * Ghiles :
     - Continued improving the curve editor, mainly changing the interpolation method to  have a better control of the curve.
   * Rayane :
+    - Making denoising nodes more robust by implementing a better error handler

 ## Session 05/05/2026